-9. Concluding Remarks
+9. Concluding remarks

-We have found that in a market with strong network externalities, if there are no other means of commitment to high production (such as binding contractual commitments or vertical integration) an innovator quantity leader has incentives to license his technology freely to competitors.
+We have found that in a market with strong network externalities, if there are no other means of commitment to high production (such as binding contractual commitments or vertical integration), an innovator quantity leader has incentives to license his technology freely to competitors.
 This seeming paradox occurs because the leader benefits from the increase in the size of the network that comes with the introduction of competitors and the increase in competition.
 The expansion of output required for the creation of a large network cannot be done in the absence of competitors.
-The innovator-monopolist cannot credibly commit himself to create a large network (and reap its benefits) because given any level of consumers expectations of sales, the monopolist has an incentive to produce a relatively low output.
-Nevertheless, the innovator can use the fact that a more competition, the innovator commits to an expanded amount of market output for any given expectations.
+The innovator-monopolist cannot credibly commit himself to create a large network (and reap its benefits) because given any level of consumers' expectations of sales, the monopolist has an incentive to produce a relatively low output.
+Nevertheless, the innovator can use the fact that a more competitive market will result in a higher output (for any given expectations).
+By inviting competition, the innovator commits to an expanded amount of market output for any given expectations.
 Thus, the innovator credibly sustains the expectation of a high production by inviting competition, and thereby creates the desired large network effect.
-We have also shown that the main results hold in the presence of uncertainty and under different conditions of oligopolistic competition.
+These results also hold in the presence of uncertainty and under different conditions of oligopolistic competition.

-We also showed that the expectations model is formally equivalent to a model of strategic interaction between two complementary markets.
+We have also shown that the expectations model is formally equivalent to a model of strategic interaction between two complementary markets.
 In this framework, the size of sales in industry 2 affects positively the surplus realized in industry 2.
 This in turn affects positively the willingness to pay for the complementary good 1.
 Because of the formal equivalence, all results can be reinterpreted in the framework of two complementary markets.